30

 No, not all links are created equal.

-You see the difference between a high and low quality link all depends on where that link is found.
-For example, if a New York Times article talks about your business and provides a link to your website, then it is a high quality link (Google likes these ones).
+You see, the difference between a high and low quality link all depends on the reputation of the site linking to you.
+For example, if a New York Times article talks about your business and provides a link to your website, then it is a high quality link (Google loves these).

-Many naive business owners might know the importance of citations and links to their brand, however they might not be aware of the importance of the quality of those citations and listings.
+Many naive business owners might know the importance of links to their site, however they might not be aware of the importance of the quality of those backlinks.

 Unfortunately, it’s very common for SEO companies to take advantage of clients’ ignorance in this sense– bad marketers that sell you services with decade-old tactics.

-Think of it like this: a business owner hires someone to go hand out flyers for their business to increase traffic and sales.
-Rather than actually handing them out to people, this person puts them on cars in a junkyard– completely pointless.
+Think of it like this: a business owner hires someone to stick flyers on windshields of cars to increase sales.
+Rather than going to popular shopping centers, this person puts them on cars in a junkyard– completely pointless.
 When he goes back to the business owner, he can technically say he “handed them all out” but ultimately all he did was litter and waste the business owner’s time and money.

-Citations of value are not easy but they start with you.
-Your membership listing with your Chamber of Commerce, your directory entry in your trade organization website, and your relationship with partners are all helpful citations that you have to work for.
+Backlinks and reviews of value are not easy, but they start with you.
+Your membership listing with your Chamber of Commerce, your directory entry in your trade organization website, and your relationship with partners and your local community are all helpful citations that you have to work for.
 No marketer can do that for you.

 SEO Pillar #4: Technology

 For our final pillar, we’ve come to technology.
+Which, in all honesty, encompasses many things.
 Which in all honesty, encompasses many things.
-It includes all of the minor items that aren’t thought of too often but when taken together, add up to big value.
+It includes all of the minor items that aren’t intuitive and too technical to be offered by most SEO companies, but when taken together, add up to big value.
 It includes a variety of key metrics such as the speed of your website, the kind of sitemap you submit to Google Search Console, the availability of structured data, mobile friendliness, and an HTTPS secure certificate, to name a few.

 Almost all of these components need to be updated regularly.
 Some more regularly than others.